lamb-russell/product-classifier/README.md

 ## Project Structure

-The project is structured as follows:
+The project files are organized as follows:

 ```
-product_categorizer/
+product_classifier/
 │
-├── classify.py         # Main script containing the classification logic
+├── classify.py         # Main script for classifying product descriptions
+├── main.py             # Script to process products from a CSV file and save results
 ├── test.py             # Unit tests for the classification functions
-├── code.txt            # (Reserved for future use or custom scripts)
-├── .venv/              # Virtual environment setup
+├── README.md           # Project documentation (this file)
-│   ├── pyvenv.cfg      # Configuration file for the virtual environment
-│   ├── .gitignore      # Ignoring virtual environment files
+├── .gitignore          # Ignore common unwanted files and directories in git
-└── README.md           # This readme file
 ```

 ---